mtellami/leetsolve/README.md

-# LEETSOLVE

-- Dynamic programming
+# LEETSOLVE - Dynamic programming

-- solve some of the famous programming problems
+Solve some of the famous programming problems:
+- Longest Common Subsequence (LCS)
+-